 Population structure

-Haplotype networks for both gene regions revealed a noticeable geographic signal from west to east of the sampling range (Fig 2A–C).
+Haplotype networks for both gene regions revealed a noticeable geographic signal from west to east of the sampling range (Fig 2A–B).
 This pattern was more distinct for COI, where a greater number of haplotypes were observed overall.
 In particular, we observed no haplotype sharing between locations at the extremes of the sampling range while Sri Lanka, which was intermediate, shared haplotypes with every location except for Taiwan.
 We also observed geographic signal among samples collected in Sri Lanka, where individuals originating from the west coast shared no haplotypes with those originating from the east coast.